ikalu/code2040Challenge/README.md

 **In general, I tried to implement some design principles such as`SOLID principle` and `DRY principle`.**

-**Here are that things I learnt for each stage of this challenge;**
+**Here are the things I learnt for each stage of this challenge;**

 Registration
 ------------
 This was very easy to `curl` in the commandline.
 However, converting the `curl` to its Ruby equivalent wasn't an easy feat.
-But I researched and found the `HTTParty gem`, I studied and was able to implement.
+But I researched and found the `HTTParty gem`, which I studied and was able to implement.

 Stage I
 -------